nGoline/medium-domain-proxy/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Apache 2.0 License - see the [LICENSE.md](LICENSE.md) file for details

-## Acknowledgments

-* If you like it you can tip me on Bitcoin.
-* Inspiration
-* etc